aecreations/snippets/README.md

 - Keyboard shortcut in the message composer to display the Snippets popup window
 - [DONE] ~~Extension pref UI for HTML insert mode (as rich text, or with HTML tags)~~
-- Placeholders for date, time, and snippet name
 - Detect Clippings JSON file in a user-specified folder location (read the Clippings user pref `extensions.aecreations.clippings.datasource.location` and check for non-empty folder path)
 - Move all UI strings into messages.json
 - Show all snippets in a Snippets context menu in the message composer